MINI Countryman Common Problems and Solutions

 Problem:

-Have you been hearing a rattling noise coming from the engine?
-If so, this is caused by a poorly lubricated timing chain which happens due to the oil pump not lubricating the timing chain well enough.
-Is the video below anything like your problem?
+Have you heard a rattling noise coming from the engine?
+If so, it could be caused by a poorly lubricated timing chain, which happens when the oil pump does not lubricate the chain adequately.
+Is the video below similar to your issue?

 Solution:

-If you are hearing the rattling noise you will need to replace the timing chain and tensioners to fix the problem.
+If you hear the rattling noise, you will need to replace the timing chain and tensioners to resolve the issue.

 Difficulty level